 9. Washi tape.
 You have to be careful now because so many companies make really bad washi that doesn’t stick.
 We like MT brand and Scotch.

 10. Stickers.
 We’re big sticker fans over here.
 We have been Pipsticks subscribers for years.
 As my girls get older, they are loving the stickers more and more.
 I always loved them and thought the designs were so cool.
-Picking out a few from your local craft store is a fun surprise.
+Picking out a few from your local craft store is always a fun surprise too.

 12. Scissors.
 I’m a big proponent for exposing kids to scissors at an early age.
 Most 3 year olds can 100% handle a scissor.
 Of course, do what you’re comfortable with, but I’m all for it.